-- The action, determining what happens when the rule matches. - The header, defining the protocol, IP addresses, ports and direction of the rule. - The rule options, defining the specifics of the rule.
+- The action, that determines what happens when the signature matches - The header, defining the protocol, IP addresses, ports and direction of the rule. - The rule options, defining the specifics of the rule.

 An example of a rule is as follows: